Skip to main content

 Nuggets of Sholay: Two - Kala Akshar Bhains Barabar

-To be technically right, the usage in the movie is "kale" instead of "kala", and it appears near the end of the film (at 2h 26m).
-The scene unfolds when the gaonwalas have allegedly killed Jai and Veeru and sent their bodies to Gabbar as proof.
+To be technically correct, the movie uses "kale" instead of "kala", appearing near the end of the film (2h 26m).
+The scene unfolds when the gaonwalas allegedly kill Jai and Veeru and send their bodies to Gabbar as proof.

-Five dakus gather around.
+Five dakus gather.
 One dismounts his horse and finds a letter strapped to Veeru.
 He says, “Arre, yeh kya hai?
 Chitthi?”
-To which another daku replies, “Kale Akshar Bhains Barabar.
+Another replies, “Kale Akshar Bhains Barabar.
 Chitthi nahin to kya hai?
 Padh!

-Here’s where it gets interesting.
-The proverb literally means “Black letters and black buffalo are the same.”
-It describes an illiterate person for whom written words are as meaningless as a buffalo.
-So, if the mounted daku was implying that his companion was illiterate, why did he then ask him to read the letter?
-Irony, or oversight?
+The proverb literally means “Black letters and black buffalo are the same,” describing an illiterate person for whom written words are meaningless.
+Ironically, the daku is then asked to read the letter!

 Kala Akshar Bhains Barabar poster